dascentral/dotfiles/technologies/next.js.md

 pm2 startup
 ```

-Ensure all commands related to startup as `root`.
+Ensure all commands related to startup run as `root`.
 Pay special attention to the note regarding use of NVM to manage Node.js versions.
 The startup command will need to be run each time the version of Node.js changes.

 Start your application as a PM2 process by running the following within the root folder of the application.